 Janet joined Fashion and Compassion after an extensive career leading operational teams in retail, financial services, and telecommunications.
 She is passionate about leading and helping others, and in finding ways to improve the world around her.
 She is the resident “organizer” and is known around here for her color-coded wall calendar to help us all keep things straight!
 Janet has been involved in many endeavors to serve her community through her church and other non-profit organizations over the years.
 She is a “glass half full” person who hasn’t met a problem she can’t solve.
-She and her husband, Ryan have 2 daughters, 2 sons-in-law, 2 granddaughters, and 2 grand-dogs!
+She and her husband, Ryan have 2 daughters, 2 sons-in-law, 2 granddaughters, 1 grandson and 2 grand-dogs!

-Artisan Empowerment Coordinator
+Artisan Empowerment Manager

 Emma is originally from New York State but found a home in the Carolinas in 2015.
 She met her husband Kevin shortly thereafter and they were married 365 days after their first date.
 Emma left the hotel-events world just before turning thirty to devote more time to her church and family.
 That decision allowed her to be available when God called her into outreach.
 She formed relationships with local Charlotte organizations which led to her first non-profit/ministry position.
 Working closely with the city's homeless and vulnerable population inspired Emma to learn more about the struggles they face and how she can help ignite change in the community.
 When she's not wielding the justice spear, you can likely find her meandering through the grocery store isles dreaming up her next meal, or putting her collection of random knowledge to good use at a trivia night.